Contextual admissions policy

 We make contextual offers to several of our courses at ABB, which is two grades lower than standard requirements.
 The courses include:

-• Industrial Economics with Insurance with Placement Year BSc
+• L1N3 Industrial Economics with Insurance with Placement Year BSc

-• Finance, Accounting and Management with Placement Year BSc
+• NN34 Finance, Accounting and Management with Placement Year BSc

 Enhanced contextual offers

-We make enhanced contextual offers to students who successfully complete certain University of Nottingham outreach programmes, listed in the criteria below.
+We make enhanced contextual offers to students that meet certain additional criteria, as listed below.

 These offers are usually two A level grades lower than the entry requirements on our course pages

-Apply for an undergraduate course at the university through UCAS.
-If your UCAS application shows that you meet the criteria, we will automatically consider you for a contextual offer.
+If your UCAS application shows that you meet the criteria, we will automatically check this against verified records to assess your eligibility for an enhanced contextual offer.

 Check if you're eligible

-To qualify for an enhanced contextual offer, you must have Home-UK fee status and your current or most recent school cannot be an independent school.
-You must also have completed one of the following:
+To qualify for an enhanced contextual offer, you must have Home-UK fee status.
+You must also meet one of the following:

-• the Sutton Trust Summer School at the University of Nottingham
+• Sutton Trust Summer School at the University of Nottingham

-• the Sutton Trust Pathways to Law at the University of Nottingham
+• Sutton Trust Pathways to Medicine at the University of Nottingham

-• the Sutton Trust Pathways to Medicine at the University of Nottingham
+• Sutton Trust Pathways to Veterinary Medicine and Animal Science at the University of Nottingham

-• Ambition Post 16 at the University of Nottingham as a Tier 1 member
+• Ambition 16-18 at the University of Nottingham as a Tier 1 member

 Exceptions for specific courses